 Some of us may love the work, but maintaining your team’s database isn’t always easy!
 For anyone who’s ever served as as a nonprofit database manager (and for those folks who have ever worked with that person), here are 20 things that have likely crossed our minds at some point in time.

-“Our organization is transitioning to a new system in the next few months.”
+“Our organization is transitioning to a new system.”

 When a nonprofit leader first utters these words, it can turn our worlds upside down.
 Sure, you’ve heard the terms ‘CRM’ and ‘Sales force’ before.
-You may even have friends who mentioned similar instances happening at their organization.
-Now, it’s your nonprofit’s turn to take the leap.
-Continue reading
+You may know people who’ve had something similar happen at their org.
+Now, it’s your nonprofit’s turn.
+Exciting, right?!